zapier/zapier-platform/packages/cli/README.md

 Behind the scenes `zapier test` does a standard `npm test`, which could be [Jest](https://jestjs.io/) or [Mocha](https://mochajs.org/), based on your project setup.

 This makes it straightforward to integrate into your testing interface.
-For example, if want to test with [Travis CI](https://travis-ci.com/), the `.travis.yml` would look something like this:
+For example, if you want to test with [Travis CI](https://travis-ci.com/), the `.travis.yml` would look something like this:

 ```yaml
 language: node_js